About

 Most frequently encountered situations

-The anticipation of any resident or underlying conflict in any situation is a sine qua non for a successful planning exercise.
+The anticipation of any resident or underlying cause for conflict in any situation is a sine qua non for a successful planning exercise.

 The widely varying nature and intensity of the situations we habitually look at is, in itself, the key feature in our methods and approach.
 Learning happens by transposing ideas, actions and behaviours of key players from one cultural situation to another.